From Glosten-Milgrom to the whole limit order book and applications to financial regulation: Introduction

 The paper is organized as follows.
 In Section \ref{continu}, we introduce our agent-based LOB model with zero tick value.
 Based on a greedy assumption for the informed trader's behavior, a link is deduced between traded volume, efficient price jump distribution and LOB shape.
 We then add the zero-profit condition for market makers, which enables us to compute explicitly the bid-ask spread as well as the LOB shape.
 In Section \ref{discrete}, the case of non-zero tick value is considered.
 We show that the bid-ask spread is in fact equal to the sum of the intrinsic bid-ask spread (without the tick value constraint) and the tick value.
-The LOB shape under positive tick size is also deduced and we give an explicit formula for the value of the queue position of a limit order.
-In Section \ref{spreadforecast}, based on the results of the model, we make the exercise of forecasting new spread values for the CAC 40 assets whose tick sizes have changed due to the new MiFID II regulation.
-Section \ref{queue} is devoted to the calibration of the model and the computation of queue position values for small tick assets of the CAC 40 index.
-Finally, the proofs are relegated to an appendix.
+The LOB shape under positive tick size is also deduced, and we give an explicit formula for the value of the queue position of a limit order.
+In Section \ref{sec:estimation}, we describe the estimation procedure to retrieve the parameters of the model.
+In Section \ref{sec:applications}, we present four applications of our model: spread forecasting under a tick size change, probabilities of price moves with respect to the volume imbalance, waiting time until the next trade and computation of queue position values.
+Finally, the proofs are relegated to an appendix, as well as the tables with the estimated parameters.